Understanding the Writing Section of PSAT

-The PSAT Writing Skills section comprises multiple-choice questions.
-The questions in the PSAT Writing Skills section assess your ability to express ideas effectively in standard-written English.
-The questions in PSAT Writing also require you to recognize faults in language usage and structure.
-You are required to use language with sensitivity to meaning in the PSAT Writing Skills section.
+This section comprises multiple-choice questions.
+These questions assess your ability to express ideas effectively in standard-written English.
+Your ability to recognize faults in language usage and structure are also tested here and you are required to use language with sensitivity to meaning.

 - Identifying Sentence Errors questions: These questions test your knowledge of grammar and usage, word choice, and idioms.
 You need to locate errors in sentences or indicate that there is no error in the sentence.
 No sentence contains more than one error.
 If there is an error, it is underlined and lettered.
 Elements of the sentence that are not underlined remain as is.
 You need to select the most correct answer to replace the error in the sentence.